vmonteco/osis/_posts/2016-06-01-score-encoding.markdown

 Honestly, this is not the most expected functionality for those who want to start using OSIS from day one.
 There are a lot of things that come first.
-But the reason why the score encoding is coming sooner is rater simple: OSIS is replacing an existing application that doesn't fulfill the needs of UCL anymore.
+But the reason why the score encoding is coming sooner is rather simple: OSIS is replacing an existing application that doesn't fulfill the needs of UCL anymore.
 As we develop OSIS, we get anxious to see it in production as soon and frequent as possible.
 But we cannot simply wait until all features of the old